fishballapp/acme/README.md

 await order.pollStatus({ pollUntil: "valid" });

 const certificatePemContent = await order.getCertificate();

+const {
+  notBefore, // You cannot use your cert before this dates. notAfter, // You cannot use your cert after this date.
+} = CertUtils.decodeValidity(certificatePemContent);
 ```

 After finalizing the order, poll for order status `valid`.
 Once it's valid, the